 For the most part, don’t expect good food in the villages.
 There wasn’t one memorable meal since it was all overpriced and touristy.

 We then went to the land of unreal food- Tuscany.
-We took two trains first to Pisa then to Florence.
+We took two trains first to Pisa and then to Florence.
 After eating at my fav panini place Panini Toscani and grabbing a few road paninis we went to my fav gelato place Gelateria La Carraia.
 Then, we walked 30 minutes to the Hertz car rental.
 We paid for a Fiat and were given a Renault Capture, it’s the fanciest I felt all trip.

 Our drive from Florence to the Tuscan vineyard was full of silence because I had a bad dream but when we arrived at the fairy-tale vineyard of Querceto di Castellina, that all melted away.

 We did a kick-ass drive through the Tuscan hills, stopping at Abbazia di Monte Oliveto Maggiore (okay from up close but pictures from afar would have been just as good), ate at Locanda Paradiso (YUM!) and took photos at the wee Chapel Vitaleta.
-We could have spent a full couple days around here but we had to scoot back for a dinner in the vineyard.
+We could have spent a full couple of days around here but we had to scoot back for a dinner in the vineyard.

 Eating at Il Vescovino (Ristorante) was unreal (YUM!), with stunning views.

 We drove the non-toll route to San Marino, which took 4.5 hours.
 I wanted to vomit for 4.3 of those hours since the roads were so windy (not windy, they’re spelt the same).
-It was super rainy when we arrived, so we got bags of bulk candy, a slice of takeaway pizza then we napped like children.
+It was super rainy when we arrived, so we got bags of bulk candy, and a slice of takeaway pizza then we napped like children.
 Dinner was at La Terrazza (YUM!) with beautiful views.
 Since San Marino is its own country, they have this Duty Free Airport/ International Waters vibe to it.
 Welcome to the gun show, they sell heaps.
 It seems like they do shady dealings but the prettiness distracts you, so you kind of ignore all that.
 If you go to the Tourist Office/ Post Office you can pay 5 euros to get a stamp in your passport.

 The next day we drove to the cool medieval town of Tivoli.
 We took the toll route and it was a doozy.
-One toll was €15.00 and the other €14.50 but it did save us something like 3 hours driving.
-And since I am cranky spaz in all cars, it was probably well worth it for my ex.
+One toll was €15.00 and the other €14.50 but it did save us something like 3 hours of driving.
+And since I am a cranky spaz in all cars, it was probably well worth it for my ex.
 Tivoli is where the emperors went to escape the Rome heat (must be nice).
 I think that is true but it is a tad personal knowledge.
 Villa d’Este and Hadrian’s villa were top picks to see.

 On our way out, driving to Sorrento, we filled up on 1.80 full-service gas.
 It pains me to this day how much of a rip-off it was.